azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 ## Deploying with a parameter file

-We will continue to use variables for the deployment name and the resource group, but we'l switch the parm variable to our new parameter file.
+We will continue to use variables for the deployment name and the resource group, but we'll switch the parm variable to our new parameter file.

 ##### Bash
 ```bash